-With the sudden and rushed deployment of Virtual Private Network (VPN) services to further support new remote workers, many companies are discovering firsthand, the struggles of implementing a VPN into their network.
+With the sudden and rushed deployment of Virtual Private Network (VPN) services to further support new remote workers, many companies are discovering firsthand the struggles of implementing a VPN into their network.
 Without the needed experience, the configuration can leave your network, endpoints, and data vulnerable to attack.

 Proper implementation, ongoing management and monitoring of this device is the key to success.
 Clare has been assisting clients with implementing new solutions for over 30-years.
-Our approach is to assure your business objectives are addressed while highlighting potential risks and vulnerabilities.
+Our approach is to ensure your business objectives are addressed while highlighting potential risks and vulnerabilities.
 We will review the overall network architecture to identify and address potential access control concerns, issues of scaling and load challenges, authentication concerns, and, finally, endpoint protection as part of our design discussions.
 A thorough implementation will ensure a successful and secure VPN solution.

 Four risks you should consider when deploying VPN:

 - Network Architecture Concerns

 It’s important to properly design the VPN deployment.
 Understanding the number of users needing remote access will allow you to build for scalability as well as potential latency.
 Keep in mind: the more VPN users we have, the more IP addresses are needed.
 The more bandwidth used, the more latency we may introduce.
 Lastly, restricting access control and using on the VPN is paramount to ensuring users only have access to the things they should be able to access.
 If possible, configure the VPN to assign users IP pool addresses specific to their roles and needed resources.
 For example, have all remote developers drop into a different subnet than the sales team.
 Not only does this make access control easier, but it also makes internal routing to systems easier as well.

 It is critically important to remember that unless you take additional steps to provide strong authentication, your employees may not be your only VPN users; opportunistic attackers may use your VPN as well.